 Singles Are More Social Than Their Coupled Friends

 Because singles are not restrained by a partner or have to work with a partner to do activities, singles are more social.
 Singles can try out new places where they live and talk to new people where they visit.
-The result of the flexibility that the single life provides singles allows them to attend more events, explore their city, and to meet new people and to develop their personal network.
+The result the flexibility that the single life provides singles allows them to attend more events, explore their city, and to meet new people, and develop their personal network.
 There would be less opportunity for singles to do this if they were in a relationship.
 Singles should be open to meeting new people and exploring where they live!

 Singles Can Build Their Own Community and Network

 While couples become more insulated within their extended families and their own family, singles are able to build their own community and network.
 Singles are able to do this by meeting like-minded people in their community by attending events, volunteering for causes, and networking with professionals in their industry and industries that they are interested in as a professional.
-Community is important because human connection is part of the hierarchy of needs and it is healthy for singles to have interact with other people.
+Community is important because human connection is part of the hierarchy of needs and it is healthy for singles to have interaction with other people.
 Singles should also work to build their career, business, and professional network.
-Networking is an important skills and your network can help you find people for future endeavors that you may have as a single professional.
+Networking is an important skill and your network can help you find people for future endeavors that you may have as a single professional.

 There is a myth believed by society and people that if you are single, you are isolated and alone.
 Nothing is further from the truth.
 Singles are more social and have a larger community than their married friends.
 This is a simple list that only explains five simple ways why singles are in fact not isolated, alone, or anti-social but are in fact more involved and have a better social life than their married counterparts.
 Being single is great and there is no rush for singles to get married and to become restrained by a romantic relationship.